 Year of Reading 2012

-Australian libraries and library associations have got together to turn 2012 into the National Year of Reading, linking together all the great things that are already happening around books, reading and literacy, and giving them an extra boost, with inspirational programs and events taking place across the country.
-Government, writers, schools, publishers, booksellers, employers, child care providers, health professionals and a whole host of other organisations are partnering to share a passion for reading.
+Love2Read is a collaborative project joining public libraries, government, community groups, media and commercial partners, and the public.
+We link together all the great things that are already happening around books, reading and literacy, and giving them an extra boost, with inspirational programs and events taking place across the country.
+Visit the Love2read website for more information http://www.love2read.org.au

 |Resources for children||Resources for adults|